GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_Argument](../../stereotypes.md#SAF_Argument)

 An argument is a rule that provides the bridge between what we know or are assuming (sub-claims, evidence) and the claim we are investigating.
 The argument used depends on the type, trustworthiness and extent of available evidence and the nature of the claim.
+## Argument Concretion
+This argument concept is used when a claim needs to be given a more precise definition or interpretation.
+## Argument Decomposition
+This argument concept is used to claim that a conclusion about the whole object or property can be deduced from the claims or facts about constituent parts.
+Decomposition argument blocks can also be used to incorporate defeaters into the case.
+## Argument Substitution
+This argument concept is used to claim that if a property holds for one object, then it holds for an equivalent object.
+Similarly, if a property holds for some object, then an equivalent property will also hold for the same object.
+The nature of the equivalence will vary with the object and property and will need to be defined.
 ## Aspect
 realized by Stereotype [SAF_AspectColumn](../../stereotypes.md#SAF_AspectColumn)